Bruce Springsteen Arrested For DUI In New Jersey

-Bruce Springsteen was been arrested for DUI in his home state of New Jersey, reported Page Six.
-The 71-year-old was arrested, on Nov.
-14 at Gateway National Recreation Area in Sandy Hook, New Jersey.
-A spokesperson for the National Park Service confirmed this to Page Six.
+Bruce Springsteen was arrested for DUI in his home state of New Jersey, according to Page Six.

-Bruce was charged with DWI, reckless driving, and consuming alcohol in a closed area, the spokesperson said.
+The 71-year-old was arrested on November 14, 2020, at Gateway National Recreation Area in Sandy Hook, New Jersey, as confirmed to the outlet by a spokesperson for the National Park Service.
+Bruce was reportedly charged with DWI, reckless driving, and consuming alcohol in a closed area.

 The spokesperson added that he was "cooperative" throughout the process.

 TMZ was the first to report the news.
-The rock and roll superstar will have a court appearance coming in the next few weeks.
+The rock 'n' roll superstar will have a court appearance coming in the next few weeks.
 They shared this was the first DUI for Bruce.

-He claimed he was afraid of himself and what he might do or what might happen to him if he drank.
-He saw what happened to his father and that was enough for him.
-Bruce said that music was going to get him as high as he needed to go.
+He called sobriety a "religion" as an up-and-coming musician and said he mistrusted those who treated the lack thereof as something to rally around and celebrate.
+He claimed to work hard for stability and needed it more than a free license.

-According to his book, the singer deliberately avoided alcohol, drugs, and the excesses often associated with the rock and roll lifestyle.
+According to his book, the singer deliberately avoided alcohol, drugs, and the excesses often associated with the rock 'n' roll lifestyle.

-This came on the heels of Bruce’s first commercial endorsement during Super Bowl LV.
+The arrest came on the heels of Bruce's first commercial endorsement during Super Bowl LV, where he appeared in and narrated a commercial for Jeep.

 In the advertisement, he visited a church that was reportedly located in the geographical center of the country.
-He spoke about what made us all Americans while driving in a Jeep.
-He offered a message of hope in his words for a divided America.
+While driving a Jeep, he spoke about what made us all Americans.
+He also offered a message of hope in his words for a divided America.

-In the end, a message on the screen addresses the “ReUnited” States of America.
+In the end, a message on the screen addressed the "ReUnited" States of America.

 Pitchfork reported that in the mid-1980s, Bruce turned down an offer of $15 million from Chrysler to license his hit song, "Born in the U.S.A."'